astrivant/polyad/docs/operations/performance.md

 The chart passes `behavior` directly into the HPA.
 Stabilization windows accept 0–3600 seconds, including an explicit zero.
-The window considers recent scaling recommendations to reduce oscillation; it is not a fixed sleep before every change.
+The window considers recent scaling recommendations to reduce oscillation.
 Rate policies separately limit changes over `periodSeconds` (1–1800).
 `Pods` uses an absolute count and `Percent` uses a percentage. `Max` chooses the largest permitted change, `Min` the smallest, and `Disabled` prevents scaling in that direction.
 See [Kubernetes scaling behavior](https://kubernetes.io/docs/concepts/workloads/autoscaling/horizontal-pod-autoscale/#configurable-scaling-behavior).